xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 ## 21. Some unsolved problems

-# chapter 4 aristotle's system in symbolic form
+# CHAPTER 4 ARISTOTLE'S SYSTEM IN SYMBOLIC FORM